-You can designate your patient supporter, who may be a relative or friend or anyone you would like to be a partner in your care.
+You can designate your patient supporters, who may be relatives or friends or anyone you would like to be a partner in your care.
 If you do not have a designated patient supporter, we would be pleased to have a volunteer to serve in that role, to assist you during your visit or hospital stay.

 Thank You for Your Help

 To help us safeguard the health and wellness of our patients, care team, and community, we ask the following of our patient supporters:

 - All people entering Renown sites must bring and wear a face mask for your entire visit, including patient rooms.

 - Check in through a designated entrance where you will be screened for illness including having your temperature taken via an infrared thermometer that scans your forehead.

 - Practice six-foot physical distancing at all times.
 Visual reminders are in place in public reception areas, elevators, shops and cafeterias

 - Before or at the beginning of the visit or hospital stay, discuss with your loved one how much you should be involved in the updates with his/her hospital health care providers.
 Be sure to cover medication, advocacy, current condition and medical history.